0xADE1A1DE/CryptOpt/Readme.md

 ## install

-To build Measuresuite and CryptOpt run `./build.sh`, to force Cryptopt-Rebuild `./build.sh -f`
+To build Measuresuite and CryptOpt run `./build.sh`, to force CryptOpt-Rebuild `./build.sh -f`

 ## Run

 To see the available options run:
-`./single.sh --help`
+`./run.sh --help`